r-nd-m/filament-tracker/README.md

 ## Slicer Integration

-Filament Tracker can automatically capture **filament usage and project names** from different slicers using a post-processing script.
+FilaTrack can automatically capture **filament usage and project names** from different slicers using a post-processing script.

 ### Supported / Tested Slicers
 * **PrusaSlicer**